 • We all love butter for baking and it is tempting to do a “fast track” and microwave the butter when in a pinch.
 Don’t do it as the microwave is unreliable as butter goes from solid cold to an oily melted mess in a flash.
 Your recipe will never turn out.
 If you didn’t plan ahead, do this trick instead.
 Unwrap the butter and bash and mash it with a rolling pin until it is soft and pliable.
 Cool, soft butter is better than an oil slick.

 • Layer cakes are lovely but always seem to puff up in the middle.
 Don’t trim the domes; just press down on them gently with a clean towel to flatten the tops.
-Cool and slather on the frosting for a prettier cake that is even.
+Cool and slather on the frosting for a prettier cake.

 • Who doesn’t love cheesecake?
 Your favorite recipe will have a more consistent flavor and texture if you use a commercial brand (oh, you know, Philadelphia), as this cream cheese is formulated for baking.

 • I know our Mothers told us to insert a toothpick into a cake to test for doneness, but use, instead, a knife as a toothpick does not have enough surface area for a reliable test.

 • Brushing any piecrusts or baked goods with an egg wash imparts a glossy finish, but I like to vary this technique with heavy cream for more depth of flavor.